 Where: 7000 Lanier Islands Pkwy, Buford, GA 30518

-Prices: Children 2 and under are free.
-Regular admission is $45 for adults and kids over 48”; $31 for shorter kids, military and seniors.
-Come after 4pm to save.
-FastPass is $15.
+Prices: Children under 2 are FREE.
+Regular admission is $48 for adults and kids over 48”; $34 for kids under 48″, military and seniors 62+.
+Come after 4 p.m. to save on tickets.
 Cheaper tickets available for beach-only access.
-Dining passes available.
+Season passes available.

-411: Enjoy movies on the beach, beach access, live entertainment, over a dozen wet rides, slides, and attractions, including Wild Waves- Georgia’s largest wave pool, several amusement rides, interactive games, shows and more.
-42” for most rides; 48” for a handful of thrill rides.
-Tubes and lockers available for a charge.
+411: Enjoy movies on the beach, beach access, live entertainment, over a dozen wet rides, slides, and attractions, including Wild Waves- Georgia’s largest wave pool, several amusement rides, interactive games, shows and more!
+The kids must be 42” for most rides; 48” for a handful of thrill rides.
+Tubes and lockers available for an extra charge.

 Where: 2001 Karl Drive, Warner Robins, GA 31088